-As discussed during a recent Cision/PRWeek webinar, before you start tracking anything, you should think about your goals.
-What are you hoping to achieve through media monitoring?
+Like most other business initiatives, an effective monitoring strategy should start with specific, measurable goals.
+Before you start tracking anything, you should think about what you are hoping to achievee through media monitoring.
 Do you want to prove your impact?
 Identify potential buyers?
 Understand brand reputation?
 Having an end goal for your PR campaign in mind will help you focus on which metrics to track.

 Mistake #2: Tracking the wrong metrics.

 On the surface, identifying the right metrics to track seems like it should be relatively simple; however, it can quickly get overwhelming considering the sheer volume of metrics out there.
 If you’re just starting out, look to the basics: brand mentions, brand sentiment, social media mentions and share of voice.
 (For more info on these metrics and other monitoring tips, check our quick and easy guide to PR monitoring.)

 Mistake #3: Going too broad (or too narrow) in your search.

 You don’t want to miss anything, so you set out to track everything…only to realize that between duplicate hits and irrelevant results, there’s a lot of junk to (tediously) sift through.
 On the other hand, if you set your search parameters too narrow, you might miss key coverage that’s relevant to your brand.

 How to get to a happy medium?
 The solution may be to get a little savvier about your search strategy.
 If you’re working with an outside vendor, ask them about educational resources or services they offer to ensure you’re using the platform most effectively.
 If you’re taking a DIY approach, give yourself a quick refresher on Boolean search.
 It’s not a perfect science, but Boolean search practices remain the industry standard – and a good starting place for focusing your searches appropriately.

 Mistake #4: Not checking out the competition.